GabrielGod1/youtube-cleanup/README.md

 ## Release Notes

+### 1.0.1

+- Added functionality to remove the YouTube end-screen recommendations at the end of each video, providing a distraction-free experience with no unwanted recommendations.

 ### 1.0.0

 - Initial release of "YouTube Cleanup" chrome extension.
 Includes functionality to hide comments and recommendations, with a toggle to enable or disable these features.